NERSC/tokio-abc/README.md

 VPIC-IO          | 1536.00   |           |           |            | 2857 sec |  64 sec |    -    |
 BDCATS-IO        | 1152.02   |           |           |            |  186 sec |  91 sec |    -    |

+VPIC is giving us problems because of its abnormally long runtime.
+The majority of the time is spent between the last byte being written and the last MPI process completing its POSIX close, so we need to debug this to see if we can get the VPIC benchmark time down to a reasonable number.

+Per discussion on January 27, we should target a 30 second walltime for each benchmark to balance test throughput with LMT data (which is sampled at 5-second intervals).
+The proposed justification for our choice of benchmarking parameters (as Glenn remembers it) would be:

+1. determine how many compute nodes on NERSC are required to achieve X% of peak file system performance
+2. choose a dataset size to hit the 30 second interval at this node count
+3. use this dataset size on Mira
+4. figure out how many Mira nodes are required to make this go at a reasonable rate
+5. adjust expectations given the scheduling and size constraints on Mira

 ## Benchmark Descriptions

 ### IOR